When is Tom Daley diving again at the Tokyo Olympics?

-When and what time is Tom Daley diving again at the Tokyo Olympics?
+What time is Tom Daley diving at the Tokyo Olympics?

 Popular Team GB diver next up in men’s 10m individual platform at Tokyo Aquatics Centre